-This framework covers two distinct scenarios.
-If $\tilde{\sigma}$ is a local operator, $D$ is invertible, and the theory possesses a full $\mathbb{Z}_2 \times \mathbb{Z}_2$ symmetry.
-Our assumption Eq. \eqref{eq:ising_fusion_rule} then corresponds to demanding no relevant $\mathbb{Z}_2 \times \mathbb{Z}_2$ singlet operator, providing technical naturalness.
-While a full $\mathbb{Z}_2 \times \mathbb{Z}_2$ bootstrap might yield stronger constraints, it relies on the locality of $\tilde{\sigma}$.
-Conversely, if $\tilde{\sigma}$ is non-local (e.g., a defect operator, as in the 2D Ising model), $D$ is non-invertible and the duality symmetry is categorical.
-In this case, $\tilde{\sigma}$ cannot be included in a conventional bootstrap analysis based on locality.
-Our approach, imposing the duality-inspired selection rules Eq. \eqref{eq:ising_fusion_rule} only on the local sector, provides a novel method to constrain such theories.
-To our knowledge, this is the first conformal bootstrap study to impose a selection rule motivated not by an invertible symmetry, but by a categorical one.
+In our bootstrap analysis, we focus on the simplest realization exhibiting this structure.
+We assume the existence of a single relevant scalar $\sigma$ in the $[\sigma]$ sector, a single relevant scalar $\epsilon$ in the $[\epsilon]$ sector, and no relevant scalars other than the identity operator in the $[1]$ sector.

+Let us motivate this fusion rule.
+In two dimensions, such a structure arises from the non-invertible KW duality line defect~\cite{Kramers:1941kn, Kramers:1941zz, Frohlich:2004ef, Aasen:2016dop, Bhardwaj:2017xup, Kaidi:2021xfk}.
+The duality defect $D$ maps the order operator sector $[\sigma]$ to the disorder operator sector $[\tilde{\sigma}]$ via $D [\sigma] = [\tilde{\sigma}] D$, and acts non-trivially on the $[\epsilon]$ sector as $D [\epsilon] = -[\epsilon] D$.
+For OPE compatibility at the self-dual point, the fusion rules Eq.~\eqref{eq:ising_fusion_rule} are required.
+While the extension of such 0-form non-invertible symmetries to higher dimensions is non-trivial and typically involves higher-form symmetries, our goal is to explore the landscape of CFTs that phenomenologically satisfy these duality-inspired selection rules for local operators, regardless of the precise nature of the underlying topological defects.
+To our knowledge, this is the first conformal bootstrap study to impose such a selection rule.

-In this Letter, we derive bootstrap bounds on critical exponents for conformal field theories (CFTs) that possess the fusion rules \eqref{eq:ising_fusion_rule}.
+In this paper, we derive bootstrap bounds on critical exponents for CFTs that possess the fusion rules \eqref{eq:ising_fusion_rule}.
 While our primary motivation is the duality discussed above, this OPE structure may arise from different underlying mechanisms.
 For instance, consider a CFT with an invertible $U(1)$ symmetry, possibly broken to $\mathbb{Z}_n$ with $n\ge 6$.
-Denoting charge $q$ operators as $O_q$, one can construct a realization $\sigma = O_{1} + O_{-1}$ and $\epsilon = O_{2} + O_{-2}$.
-For this specific case to be technically natural, we need to assume further that all neutral operators $O_0$ beyond the identity are irrelevant.
+Denoting a complex scalar operator with charge $q \in \mathbb{Z}/2$ as $\Phi_q$, one can construct a realization $\sigma = \Phi_{1/2} + \Phi_{1/2}^\dagger$ and $\epsilon = \Phi_1 + \Phi_1^\dagger$.
+Charge conservation ensures that $\epsilon$ does not appear in the $\epsilon \times \epsilon$ OPE.
+For this specific case to be technically natural, we must further assume that all neutral scalar operators $\Phi_0$ beyond the identity are irrelevant.

 Nonetheless, such a system, if it exists, must satisfy our bounds.
 We will later discuss whether such scenarios can be realized in gauge theories in three and four dimensions.